 Function Code Mnemonic Meaning 0 MTWAT.
 A no-op which waits for spacing and I/O operations to finish.
 1 MTREW.
 Rewinds the magnetic tape to the load point.
 3 MTEOF.
 Writes a tape mark on the magnetic tape.
 6 MTSKR.
 Skips one record on the magnetic tape.
 7 MTBSR.
 Backspaces one record on the magnetic tape.
 10 MTEOT.
 Spaces to the logical end of the tape.
 Terminates two consecutive tape marks.
 11 MTUNL.
 Rewinds and unloads the tape.
 (Refer to paragraph 10.2.11).
 13 MTBLK.
 Writes 3 inches of blank tape.
 16 MTSKF.
 Skips one file, causing a series of skip record operations.
 17 MTBSF.
 Backspaces files, causing a series of backspace record operations.
 100 MTDEC.
-Initializes for DIGITAL-Compatible 9-channel tape.
+Initializes for DIGITAL-Compatible 9-track tape.
 1 101 MTIND.
-Initializes for industry-compatible, 9-channel tape.
+Initializes for industry-compatible, 9-track tape.
 2 200 MTLTH.
 Read next record at low threshold (TM10 Only).

-parity and is not industry-compatible.
-This mode is in effect until a RELEASE channel, or a MTIND, channel is executed.
-Industry-compatible mode writes (or reads) 32 bits in four frames of a 9-track tape and ignores the low-order four bits of a word.
+1DIGITAL-Compatible mode writes (or reads) 36 bits in five frames of a 9-track magnetic tape.
+The tape can be any density or parity and is not industry-compatible.
+This mode is in effect until a RELEASE channel, or a MTIND. channel is executed.
+2Industry-compatible mode writes (or reads) 32 bits in four frames of a 9-track tape and ignores the low-order four bits of a word.
 It must be 800 bpi density and odd parity.